DeadBrainsHyperSkill/DiscordMusicBundle/README.md

 - Auto Disconnect

-  - *Bot leaves voice channel if there are no users or the queue is empty.*
+  - *Bot leaves the voice channel if there are no users or the queue is empty.*

 ## Prerequisites